KaranamLokesh/Easy-Mailer/README.md

 How to Run:
 1. Install all the dependencies: npm install
-2.npm i --save concurrently
+2. npm i --save concurrently
-3.cd client
+3. cd client
-4.npm install
+4. npm install
 5. You can launch both the servers using "npm run dev"
 6. Your application is now running.